-Given the economic impact of the ongoing Covid-19 pandemic, the Company made some adjustments to its ECL models, such as increasing the likelihood attributed to more pessimistic scenarios, and overlaying a further pessimistic scenario that explicitly accounts for acute negative economic fallout.

-The added pessimistic scenario was modelled on the default rates and losses given defaults that incurred at the height of the 2007-2009 financial crisis.
-The likelihood attributed to each scenario was further varied depending on the current and projected macroeconomic factors that prevailed in the territory in which the Company operates.
-The resulting escalated probability of default and losses given default were applied to all financial assets.
+For the two previous financial years, to incorporate the economic impact of the Covid-19 pandemic, the Company made adjustments to its ECL models such as increasing the likelihood of pessimistic scenarios and overlaying a further pessimistic scenario that explicitly accounts for acute negative economic fallout.
+For the year ended 31 December 2022, the overlay for the acute negative scenario remains; however, the likelihood attributed to this and other pessimistic scenarios have been reduced given the improvements in the current and expected economic environment.
+The resulting probability of default and losses given default were applied to all financial assets.